 The boards of directors of Banner and Skagit each unanimously approved the transaction.
 Pursuant to the merger agreement, Skagit shareholders will receive 5.6664 shares of Banner common stock in exchange for each share of Skagit common stock, subject to potential adjustment as provided in the merger agreement.
 Based on the closing price of $61.60 per share of Banner common stock on July 25, 2018, the merger consideration would have an aggregate value of approximately $191.1 million.
 Banner expects the transaction to be immediately accretive to earnings per share, excluding one-time transaction expenses.

 Banner was advised by D.A.
 Davidson & Co., as financial advisor, and Wachtell, Lipton, Rosen & Katz, as legal counsel.
 Skagit was advised by Sandler O’Neill & Partners, L.P., as financial advisor, and Miller Nash Graham & Dunn LLP, as legal counsel.

-An investor presentation will be available on Banner’s website at http://investor.bannerbank.com/Presentations and will be filed with the Securities and Exchange Commission.
+An investor presentation is available on Banner’s website at http://investor.bannerbank.com/Presentations and was filed with the Securities and Exchange Commission.